Cox Communications vs. WOW! Internet plan comparison

 Reviews for internet service providers are notoriously low in general, but Cox does pretty well according to our real customer reviews.
 The American Customer Satisfaction Index (ASCI) ranks Cox ninth in customer satisfaction among internet service providers—the same as Frontier.
 (2) That's lower than average, but not by much.

 We think Cox’s 30-day, no hassle money-back guarantee is solid.
-And we like its service.
+And in our own experience with Cox, we've had solid customer service interactions.
 If you opt for self-installation, you can still get plenty of help online or by phone if needed.
 But if you use your own gear or technology isn’t your thing, $10/month will get you extra help, day or night, for things like malware removal, software installation and reconfiguration, and general troubleshooting.

 WOW! provides an award-winning customer experience, ranking fourth-highest in J.D.
 Power’s ISP Satisfaction list in the North Central US region in 2022.
 (3)